Ares-Developers/Ares-docs/new/buildings/togglepower.rst

   Defines the delay between power checks.
 This makes AI players not respond immediately to power level changes.
 Values less than :value:`0` deactivate this logic.
 Defaults to :value:`45`.

-.. index:: Toggle Power; AI can cope with low power